tom-clements/twitter-sentiment-streaming/README.md

 ### Twitter Server

 Choose a host to scrape live tweets.
-For local host use 'socket.bind('tcp://127.0.0.1:5555')'.
+For local host use:
+'''socket.bind('tcp://127.0.0.1:5555')'''
 Firewall settings may need to be altered to allow TCP inbound and outbound on this port.
 Create a new twitter app at https://apps.twitter.com/.
 From there, click on (manage keys and access tokens) to get all four keys required below.